 Here is the call for abstracts for our next conference in Montgomery, Alabama.
 There is a way for everyone who wishes to share some aspect of their work or thinking to do so.
 Ours is a very inclusive space!
 The deadline for your abstract submissions is July 1, 2018.

-8th CD Conference Call for Abstracts
+8th International Critical Dietetics Conference – Call for Abstracts

 Our new issue is published and we have a four firsts to share:

 - The Journal cover art (right) was created by Phillip Joy and colleagues as inspired by drinking a Starbucks Unicorn Frappuccino and further explored in an article entitled “Mythical Battle” (p.
 2).

 - Critical Dietetics has found a home in Nordic countries as chronicled by Nicklas Neuman and Elin Lövestam (p.
 5).

 - The article written by Audrey Roen entitled “Dietitians in Chicago” (p.
 37) is accompanied by a digital narrative that can be viewed on our new Critical Dietetics Youtube Channel.